LensPlaysGames/LensorOS/scripts/README.md

 ---

 ### `mkgpt.sh` <a name="bootmediagen-mkgpt-sh"></a>
-Make a bootable disk image with a valid GUID Partition Table.
+Generate a bootable disk image with a valid GUID Partition Table.
+  An `EFI System` partition is added with the contents of `LensorOS.img`.

-[mkimg.sh](#bootmediagen-mkimg-sh) is run before generating the GPT image to ensure the boot media is as up to date as possible.
+[mkimg.sh](#bootmediagen-mkimg-sh) is run before generating the `EFI System` partition to ensure the boot media is as up to date as possible.

 Invocation:
 ```